Nish-077/Raft3D/README.md

 ## Architecture

 The architecture is based on the Raft consensus algorithm, where a set of 3D printers and a leader node communicate to ensure data consistency and fault tolerance.
 The leader is responsible for accepting and replicating log entries to the follower nodes.
-In the case of leader failure, a new leader is elected, and the system continues to operate without disruption.
+In the case of the leader failure, a new leader is elected, and the system continues to operate without disruption.

 - **Leader Node**: Coordinates the print job assignments, handles client requests, and maintains consistency across the system.
 - **Follower Nodes**: These nodes replicate the state of the leader and handle print jobs when required.